Arizona Diamondbacks at San Francisco Giants odds, picks and predictions - NewsBreak

 Prediction

-After a rough patch in May, Kelly seems to have gotten things back on track to match his early-season play.
-He has allowed 2 or fewer runs in 3 of his last 4 starts and 4 of his last 6.

-Arizona’s offense has scored 5 or more runs in 8 of its last 10 games.
+The Diamondbacks have failed to win their last 5 road series and are 17-23 on the road.

-The Giants, though, despite winning their last 2, have been scuffling.
-Before winning their last 2, they had only 1 win in their previous 9 contests.
-They have scored 3 or fewer runs in 8 of their last 11 games.
+The Giants have found some offense, scoring 12 or more runs in 2 of their last 3 games.

+Gallen has an ERA over 5 in the months of June and July, while the Giants’ bullpen has a total ERA this season of 4.22.

 Win your fantasy baseball league with BaseballHQ.com.
 For decades, BHQ has been helping players just like you win!
 Use the couple code SBW22 for 20% OFF full-season subscription.
 New customer offer; expires 8/31/2022.
 Subscribe today and start winning!

-If you aren’t sure about Arizona outright, it is still a good bet to take the DIAMONDBACKS +1.5 (-165).
+Gallen has the potential to shut down the Giants’ bats but has not been great recently, while the San Francisco bullpen ranks only 21st in the majors in ERA.

+But betting the Diamondbacks to cover as a single bet is not worth the action at -190.
+PASS.

-As previously mentioned, the Diamondbacks have scored 5 or more runs in 8 of their last 10 games.
-Their last 11 wins have all had totals of 8 or more runs.
+Six of the Giants’ last 10 games have had 9 or more runs.

-The Giants have had 7 of their last 9 games with 8 or more total runs.
+Eight of the last 12 games for Arizona have had 9 or more runs.

 Bet legally online with a trusted partner: Tipico Sportsbook, Sportsbook Wire’s official sportsbook partner in CO, NJ and soon IA.
 Bet now!